Siege of Fort Zeelandia: Landing

 On 23 March 1661, Koxinga's fleet set sail from Kinmen (Quemoy) with hundreds of junks of various sizes, with roughly 25,000 soldiers and sailors aboard.
 They arrived at Penghu the next day.
 On 30 March, a small garrison was left at Penghu while the main body of the fleet left and arrived at Tayoan on 2 April.
-On Baxemboy Island in the Bay of Taiwan, unrelated to the siege, 2,000 Chinese individuals attacked 240 Dutch musketeers, routing them.
-After passing through a shallow waterway unknown to the Dutch, they landed at the bay of Lakjemuyse.
+On Baxemboy Island in the Bay of Taiwan, unrelated to the siege, a Chinese force of 2,000 soldiers attacked and routed 240 Dutch musketeers.
+After passing through a shallow waterway unknown to the Dutch, the main body of Koxinga's invasion fleet landed at the bay of Lakjemuyse.
 Three Dutch ships attacked the Chinese junks and destroyed several until their main warship, the Hector, exploded due to a cannon firing near its gunpowder supply.
 The remaining two ships consisted of a yacht and a lesser warship, which could not keep Koxinga from controlling the waters around Taiwan.
 No further opposition was for the time encountered.
 The remainder of Koxinga's men safely landed and built earthworks overlooking the plain.

 Some were armed with bows and arrows hanging down their backs; others had nothing save a shield on the left arm and a good sword in the right hand; while many wielded with both hands a formidable battle-sword fixed to a stick half the length of a man.
 Everyone was protected over the upper part of the body with a coat of iron scales, fitting below one another like the slates of a roof; the arms and legs being left bare.
 This afforded complete protection from rifle bullets and yet left ample freedom to move, as those coats only reached down to the knees and were very flexible at all the joints.
 The archers formed Koxinga's best troops, and much depended on them, for even at a distance they contrived to handle their weapons with so great skill that they very nearly eclipsed the riflemen.
 The shield bearers were used instead of cavalry.
 Every tenth man of them is a leader, who takes charge of, and presses his men on, to force themselves into the ranks of the enemy.
 With bent heads and their bodies hidden behind the shields, they try to break through the opposing ranks with such fury and dauntless courage as if each one had still a spare body left at home.
 They continually press onwards, notwithstanding many are shot down; not stopping to consider, but ever rushing forward like mad dogs, not even looking round to see whether they are followed by their comrades or not.
 Those with the sword-sticks—called soapknives by the Hollanders—render the same service as our lancers in preventing all breaking through of the enemy, and in this way establishing perfect order in the ranks; but when the enemy has been thrown into disorder, the Sword-bearers follow this up with fearful massacre amongst the fugitives.